Designing an Employer Control Center for Earned Wage Access

 Pinch to Zoom

-From Visibility Gaps to Readable Signals
+From Visibility Gaps to Clear Signals

 During the research phase, a recurring sentiment surfaced among managers: they felt they were “approving in the dark”.
 The core problem was not just the workload of the approval itself, but the lack of context. managers couldn’t see if a decision made sense in the bigger picture.